How to Swaddle a Baby Like Your Sleep Depends on It!

 What began as two Atlanta-based pediatric nurses taking after-hours calls for a busy pediatric practice has since grown into an international parenting brand.
 My dear friend Laura and I founded Moms on Call in 2003, and when we started taking house calls to teach new parents when and when not to worry about their little one, we had no idea our practical parenting advice would find its way into homes all over the globe.

-Since then, we’ve served nearly 200,000 families with our proven, common-sense parenting resources, and our advice has been well received because it works—so consistently, in fact, that even Laura and I were a little surprised at first—and because it comes from the hearts of moms who have been there.
+Since then, we’ve served over 1 million families with our proven, common-sense parenting resources, and our advice has been well received because it works—so consistently, in fact, that even Laura and I were a little surprised at first—and because it comes from the hearts of moms who have been there.
 Laura and I have eight children between our two families, and we remember fondly the smell of their little heads, the first time they smiled and what it felt like to finally get that first full night of sleep.

 The feeling when you finally soothe your crying baby is indescribable